Cognitive Ease is the first hotel conversion rate optimization technique Booking.com uses.

-The easier the interaction with the website is, the more our brains love it, and the more positive emotions we experience and more likely we come back next time
+The easier the interaction with the website is, the more our brains love it, and the more positive emotions we experience and, as a result, more likely we come back next time.

-To make the process easier Booking.com applies following features:
+For example, to make the process easier Booking.com applies different features.

-- Add the number of people depending on your previous searches
+- Adds the number of people depending on your previous searches.

 - Opens calendar without a click immediately after the city is typed.
 Booking.com date selector is handy.
 Surprisingly it is not always a rule for other websites.